influxdata/telegraf/plugins/inputs/socket_listener/README.md

   ## with variable length.
 The specification containes the following fields:
   ##  offset        -- start of length field in bytes from beginn of data
   ##  bytes         -- length of length field in bytes
-  ##  endianess     -- endianess of the value, either "be" for big endian or
+  ##  endianness    -- endianness of the value, either "be" for big endian or
   ##                   "le" for little endian
   ##  header_length -- total length of header to be skipped when passing
   ##                   data on to the parser.
 If zero (default), the header